donmccurdy/aframe-gamepad-controls/README.md

 ## Overview

 Supports one or more gamepads, attached to an A-Frame scene.
+When used on a mobile device, `gamepad-controls` can also receive input from a gamepad connected to a host machine, using [ProxyControls.js](https://proxy-controls.donmccurdy.com).

 This component uses the HTML5 [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).
 The underlying API supports Firefox, Chrome, Edge, and Opera ([as of 01/2016](http://caniuse.com/#search=gamepad)).
 Safari and Internet Explorer do not currently support gamepads.